NWI took part in the Munich Security Conference

 NWI at MSC 2024.

 The Munich Security Conference (MSC) is the world’s leading forum for debating pressing international security concerns.
-The annual meeting brings together over 450 senior decision-makers and thought leaders from around the world, including heads of state, ministers, and high-ranking representatives of international organizations, industry, media, academia and civil society.
+The annual meeting brings together over 450 senior decision-makers and thought leaders from around the world, including heads of state, ministers, and high-ranking representatives of international organizations, industry, media, academia, and civil society.

-MSC's objective is, purportedly, to build trust among nations and facilitate a peaceful resolution of conflicts by sustaining a continuous, curated and informal dialogue within the international security community.
+MSC's objective is, purportedly, to build trust among nations and facilitate a peaceful resolution of conflicts by sustaining a continuous, curated, and informal dialogue within the international security community.
 It is the world’s leading forum for debating international security policy.

-Despite its stated mission to achieve lasting peace, MSC is a male-dominated, highly militarized space in which more, not less, militarization is typically achieved.
+Despite its stated mission to achieve lasting peace, the MSC is a male-dominated, highly militarized space in which more, not less, militarization is typically achieved.
 It is also a closed space, with little to no participation of civil society.
-Nobel Peace Prize laureates are among the rare invitees, giving us an opportunity to raise women's voices, and highlight that peace and security are achieved not with weapons, but with respect for human rights, dignity, and the climate.
-The forum also presents an opportunity to forge strategic partnerships for women in peace and security spaces.
+Nobel Peace Prize laureates were among the rare invitees, giving us an opportunity to raise women's voices, and highlight that peace and security are achieved not with weapons, but with respect for human rights, dignity, and the climate.
+The forum also presented an opportunity to forge strategic partnerships for women in peace and security spaces.

 Oleksandra Matviichuk, Nobel Peace Prize laureate (Ukraine)